[ Bayley & Russell / "The Newfoundland Dog" ]

 Bayley (1808 - 1853) was an English author, editor, and journalist; Russell (1812? - 1900) an English singer and composer.

-Noteworthy here is the fact the life-saving Newfoundland in the song is named "Carlo," surely after the life-saving Newf in Francis Reynold's The Caravan (1803), a Newf made famous (or perhaps infamous) not only because of the popularity of that play but also by the use of Carlo in the "culture wars" of the opening decade of the 19th Century in Britain.
-That Bayley would assume "Carlo" remains recognizable forty years after Reynold's play debuted is a good indication of the "staying power" of the conceptualization of Newfoundlands in 19th Century British culture.
+Noteworthy here is the fact the life-saving Newfoundland in the song is named "Carlo."
+This name may be directly, or more likely indirectly, influenced by the life-saving Newf in Francis Reynold's The Caravan (1803), a Newf made famous (or perhaps infamous) not only because of the popularity of that play but also by the use of Carlo in the "culture wars" of the opening decade of the 19th Century in Britain.
+I say "indirectly" because it is possible that this song was inspired by a real-life incident involving a Newfoundland that may well have been named Carlo, though I have not yet been able to prove that.
+Of course, if this song was not inspired by any real incident, the fact Bayley would assume "Carlo" remains recognizable forty years after Reynold's play debuted is a good indication of the "staying power" of the conceptualization of Newfoundlands in 19th Century British culture.
+(For another work — in this case a poem — celebrating a life-saving Newfoundland mix named "Carlo" and inspired by a real-life incident — possibly the same incident inspiring this song? — go to this entry here at The Cultured Newf.

 It is also worth noting that many newspaper advertisements for Henry Russell's performance specifically listed "The Newfoundland Dog" as among the works he would performing during his shows.